-The PMCP environmental drivers project aims to provide context to marine conservation efforts in the Pilbara-Ningaloo area by undertaking a regional assessment of the dominant environmental drivers that shape the current and future status of marine biodiversity assets in the region.
-The research team’s focus is on identifying the oceanic drivers that shape both shelf and coastal ecosystems, ranging from regional-scale ocean processes on the North West Shelf, down to the smaller-scale coastal processes that influence individual reefs.
+The PMCP environmental drivers project aimed to provide context to marine conservation efforts in the Pilbara-Ningaloo area by undertaking a regional assessment of the dominant environmental drivers that shape the current and future status of marine biodiversity assets in the region.
+The research team focussed on identifying the oceanic drivers that shape both shelf and coastal ecosystems, ranging from regional-scale ocean processes on the North West Shelf, down to the smaller-scale coastal processes that influence individual reefs.

 The dominant oceanographic processes along the ~400 km Pilbara-Ningaloo coastline are both highly spatially- and temporally-variable.
 This area is also subject to episodic extreme events such as cyclones and marine heat waves.

 Ocean currents on the North West Shelf tend to be highly-transient, driven by unsteady wind-driven shelf flows and the presence of large amplitude surface and internal tides.
 Collectively, these physical ocean processes control nutrient fluxes and in turn primary productivity of shelf ecosystems.